Six Dharmas of Naropa: Post-mortem interim state yoga

 These practices deal with navigating the bardo state in between death and rebirth.
 Tilopa's oral instructions state:The yogi at the time of death withdraws the energies of the senses and elements, and directs energies of sun and moon to the heart, giving rise to a myriad of yogic samadhis.
 Consciousness goes to outer objects, but he regards them as objects of a dream.
 The appearances of death persist for seven days, or perhaps as much as seven times seven, and then one must take rebirth.
 At that time meditate on deity yoga or simply remain absorbed in emptiness.
 After that, when the time comes for rebirth, use the deity yoga of a tantric master and meditate on guru yoga with whatever appears.
 Doing that will arrest the experience of the bardo.
 This is the instruction of Sukhasiddhi.According to Gyalwa Wensapa, one should practice tummo before death to experience radiance and then arise as Buddha Vajradhara in one's bardo body.

 Gampopa's presentation

-Gampopa's Closely Stringed Pearls describe a "practical guidance" (dmar khrid) on the process of the interim state or inbetween state.
+Gampopa's Closely Stringed Pearls describe a "practical guidance" (dmar khrid) on the process of the interim state or in-between state.
 It gives a long explanation of the death process and how it is experienced by the dying person.
 The interim state is said to occur after death for up to seven weeks until the next rebirth.

 There are three parts of these instructions: